-A/N: Warning for some minor violence in this chapter
+A/N: Warning for some violence in this chapter

-Roman tried to keep quiet, but Leandros’ boots dug into his shoulders every time the alfar shifted, and Roman couldn’t keep this up without some sort of distraction.
+Roman shut his mouth, but he didn’t know if he could keep this up without a distraction, so it wasn’t long before he opened it again.
 “I should have been on top.
 You used to be such a twig.
 What happened?”

-“People age when you don’t see them in sixty years,” Leandros said.
-“Though I suppose you’re the singular exception to that.”
+“Surprisingly enough, people age and grow when you don’t see them for sixty years,” Leandros said, voice strained.
+Every time he shifted, his boots dug into Roman’s shoulders.
+“Though I suppose you’re the sole exception to that.”

-Roman glanced down at himself and frowned.
-Above him, Leandros grabbed for the wall.
+Roman frowned and looked down at himself.
+Above him, Leandros cursed and grabbed for the wall.

-“About wh—,” Roman started, then one of Leandros’ boots shifted and stepped onto his head.
+“About wh—,” Roman started, then one of Leandros’ boots lifted and stepped onto his head.
 “Ow!”

-All at once, Leandros’ weight disappeared as he grabbed hold of the high window sill and hauled himself up.
-Past the narrow window, only darkness seemed to wait, but when Leandros pushed the window open, it came with the distant chirping of crickets and a gust of warm, humid air.
+All at once, Leandros’ weight disappeared as he grabbed hold of the high windowsill and hauled himself up.
+Past the narrow window, only darkness seemed to wait, but when Leandros pushed it open, the distant chirping of crickets and a wave of warm, humid night air flooded the room.

 “I’ll come around and open the door for you,” Leandros said, already climbing over the sill.

-“Wait, but-,” Roman called, Leandros dropping out of the frame of night sky and disappearing from sight.
+“Wait—,” Roman called, but Leandros dropped out of the frame of night sky and disappeared from sight.
 Roman sighed.
 “What about the guard?”

 Leandros smiled at him, barely more than a twist of his lips.
 “I wish I could take credit, but I didn’t have to do anything.
 He was asleep at his post.”